gender-bias/gender-bias-web/README.md

 You can find the tests in the `test` directory.
 The `Component.spec.js` files depend on `bootstrap.js`.

+### Writing your own tests

+The tests are separated into files by Vue component.

+They employ the Mocha test framework and the Puppeteer and Chai libraries.
+Puppeteer allows one to simulate user events in the browser and Chai is an assertion library.

+When you create a `.spec.js` test file, it will be automatically called by `bootstrap.js` when you run the tests.

+In the test files, `describe` blocks demarcate the tests by state, such as the page after: the opening of the page, the clicking of a button, the typing of text into the textarea, or hovering over a style class.
+These state-changing events are handled with `before` and `after` blocks.

+It is important to know that the tests are run asynchronously, which is indicated by the `async` and `await` keywords.
+This is because we don't know how long each test will take to complete, so it is more efficient for them to run concurrently.
+The `await` keyword tells the line to run only after the previous asynchronous work within the function has finished running, and  can only be used in functions that are prefaced with `async`.

+The convention is to define variables for style classes necessary for testing in `bootstrap.js`; again, these are organized by component.

 ### To lint and fix files
 Run
 ```